|

 is like a complicated dance.
 Dave is always trying to stay one step

 ahead of Tommy.
-In order to keep him busy, Dave has to get certain things
+In order to keep him busy, Dave has to get certain

-to do one more glue up so that in the morning things are ready to go.
+if not sleeping) to do one more glue up, so that in the morning things

 Stringing Day!
 One of our favorites.